steunix/passweaver-api/docs/index.md

 Create an empty database on your existent PostgreSQL instance, and set the environment variable `PASSWEAVERAPI_PRISMA_URL` accordingly.

-Then, inside PassWeaver-API directory, run the following commands:
+Then, from PassWeaver-API directory, run the following commands:

 - `npx prisma db push`
 - `npx prisma db seed`
 - `npx prisma generate`

-The default user `admin` will be created with password `0`: change it as soon as you login.
+A default user `admin` will be created with password `0`: of course you should change it as soon as possible.

 ## Run